-Both the regular letter of credit and standby letter of credit are payment instruments used in international trade.
-However, there are some basic differences in the product which we will discuss in the following post –
+The regular letter of credit and standby letter of credit (LC & SBLC) are payment instruments used in international trade.
+However, there are some basic differences in the product, which we will discuss in the following post –

-A letter of credit is a promise from the bank that the buyer i.e. importer will fulfill his payment obligation and pay the full invoice amount on time.
+A letter of credit is a promise from the bank that the buyer, i.e., the importer, will fulfill his payment obligation and pay the full invoice amount on time.
 The role of the issuing bank is to make sure that the buyer pays.
-In case the buyer is unable to fulfill his obligation, the bank will pay to the seller i.e. the exporter, but the funds come from the buyer.
+In case the buyer is unable to fulfill his obligation, the bank will pay the seller, i.e., the exporter, but the funds come from the buyer.

-On the other hand, a standby letter of credit is a secondary payment method where bank guarantees the payment when terms of the letter of credit are fulfilled by the seller.
+On the other hand, a standby letter of credit is a secondary payment method where the bank guarantees the payment when the seller fulfills the terms of the letter of credit.
 It is a kind of additional safety net for the seller.
-The buyer may not pay the seller due to multiple reasons such as cash flow crunch, dishonesty, bankruptcy, etc. But as long as the seller meet’s the requirement of a standby letter of credit, the bank will pay.
+The buyer may not pay the seller for multiple reasons such as cash flow crunch, dishonesty, bankruptcy, etc. But as long as the seller meet’s the requirement of a standby letter of credit, the bank will pay.

-A letter of credit does not have any specific features that the buyer must adhere to for completion of a transaction.
+A letter of credit does not have any specific features that the buyer must adhere to complete a transaction.
 It does have basic requirements such as documentation, packing, etc. But all in all, it’s a plain vanilla payment instrument.

 A standby letter of credit may have specific clauses that the buyer must fulfill so he can use this instrument.
-For example, Mr. Harry who resides in the UK agrees to buy 5000 pairs of socks from Mr. Chang who resides in China.
-Mr. Chang does not want to take the risk so he asks Mr. Harry to get a standby letter of credit.
-Mr. Harry obtains a standby letter of credit from HSBC bank and he adds following clauses –
+For example, Mr. Harry, who resides in the UK, agrees to buy 5000 pairs of socks from Mr. Chang, who resides in China.
+Mr. Chang does not want to take the risk, so he asks Mr. Harry to get a standby letter of credit.
+Mr. Harry obtains a standby letter of credit from HSBC bank, and he adds the following clauses –

 - Each pair should be packed in a clear plastic bag having a logo tag

-- There can be only 1% defect margin i.e. only one pair of defective socks in a hundred pairs is acceptable
+- There can be only a 1% defect margin, i.e., only one pair of defective socks in a hundred pairs is acceptable

 Mr. Chang should fulfill all the above-mentioned performance criteria to be eligible for payment through a standby letter of credit.
 A regular letter of credit cannot have such performance criteria